Fuzzy Matching Techniques: Algorithms, Scoring, and Real-World Applications

 Soundex

 Soundex encodes a string into a four-character code based on how it sounds in English.
-The first character is retained, and subsequent consonants are mapped to digits (B/F/P/V = 1, C/G/J/K/Q/S/X/Z = 2, etc.).
-Vowels and repeated digits are dropped.
-"Smith" and "Smyth" both encode to S530.
-"Catherine" and "Katherine" both encode to C365.
+The first letter stays, the consonants after it map to digits, and vowels and repeated digits drop out.
+“Smith” and “Smyth” both encode to S530, and “Catherine” and “Katherine” both encode to C365.

-Soundex is binary: two strings either produce the same code (match) or different codes (no match).
-There is no granular similarity score.
-This makes it useful as a blocking key (group records by Soundex code before applying finer-grained algorithms) or as a supplementary signal alongside character-based methods.
-Its limitation is false positives: phonetically similar but semantically different names ("Lee" and "Li") produce the same code.
+Soundex is binary: two strings either land on the same code (a match) or different codes (a non-match), with no granular score in between.
+That makes it most useful as a blocking key or as a supporting signal alongside character-based methods.
+Its weakness is false positives, since phonetically close but genuinely different names can collide on the same code.

 Metaphone and Double Metaphone

-Double Metaphone is the standard phonetic algorithm in enterprise fuzzy matching tools because it handles a broader range of name origins (Germanic, Slavic, Romance, Asian-transliterated) than Soundex.
-It is still most effective for English-language data; multilingual matching requires language-specific phonetic models.
+Double Metaphone is the standard phonetic algorithm in enterprise fuzzy matching tools because it handles a broader range of name origins than Soundex.
+It is still most effective for English-language data, and multilingual matching requires language-specific phonetic models.

 What Are Token-Based Fuzzy Matching Techniques?